Editor's Note

 Mr. Mike See (English Language Teaching Unit)

-Finally, our warmest gratitude to Dr. Isabel Hwang (Faculty of Medicine) and Dr. Klaus Colanero (General Education Foundation), our supervisors, whose insightful and candid comments both encouraged and challenged us to think, to write, and to think like a writer.
+Finally, our warmest gratitude to Dr. Klaus Colanero (General Education Foundation), our supervisor, whose insightful and candid comments both encouraged and challenged us to think, to write, and to think like a writer.